trustbloc/docs/readthedocs/source/orb/pubsub.md

 message occurs, the expiration will be set to 4.5s.
 Expiration time is limited by parameter [mq-redelivery-max-interval](parameters.html#mq-redelivery-max-interval).

-The _wait_ queue has no subscribers, so the message sits there until it expires.
-The _redelivery_ queue is also configured as the _dead-letter-queue_ for the _wait_ queue, so when the message expires it is automatically sent back to the _redelivery_ queue and the redelivery handler processes the message again.
+The _orb.wait_ queue has no subscribers, so the message sits there until it expires.
+The _orb.redelivery_ queue is also configured as the _dead-letter-queue_ for the _orb.wait_ queue, so when the message expires it is automatically sent back to the _orb.redelivery_ queue and the redelivery handler processes the message again.

 The redelivery handler looks at the _reason_ field in the message header.
-If _reason_ is set to 'expired' then the message is posted to the original destination queue, otherwise (if reason is 'rejected') it is posted to the _wait_ queue with an even greater expiration value.
+If _reason_ is set to 'expired' then the message is posted to the original destination queue, otherwise (if reason is 'rejected') it is posted to the _orb.wait_ queue with an even greater expiration value.
 This process repeats until the [maximum](parameters.html#mq-redelivery-max-attempts) number of redelivery attempts has been reached, at which point redelivery for the message is aborted.